 Also of interest is that Wynnewood has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Wynnewood telecommute to their jobs.
-Overall, about 12.99% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Wynnewood, a lot of people use the train to get to work every day though Wynnewood is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Wynnewood has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Wynnewood is a very ethnically-diverse town.
 The people who call Wynnewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wynnewood residents report their race to be White, followed by Asian.
 Important ancestries of people in Wynnewood include German, Irish, English, Russian, and Italian.

 The most common language spoken in Wynnewood is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.